The Why

 The walls I hit are the walls this product is designed to remove.

 The clinical-questionnaire wall.
-The PHQ-9 asks about sleep and appetite.
-The GAD-7 asks about worry frequency.
-I needed to answer something else: did the things that shaped me as a child actually happen?
-Symptom-based screeners describe the downstream effects, not the upstream cause.
+The questionnaires I could find were built for clinics: they screen current symptoms — mood, worry, sleep — and sort people into categories.
+I needed to answer something else: did the things that shaped me as a child actually happen, and what did each one cost me?
+Symptom screeners describe the downstream effects, not the upstream cause.
 The disconnect created frustration, not clarity.

 The scattered-information wall.
 What I needed was distributed across dozens of books, YouTube channels, Reddit threads, therapist vocabularies.
 Pete Walker said one thing.
 Jonice Webb another.
 My therapist used a third vocabulary.
 No single place held the map.